Colin Mills (sociologist)

-Colin Mills is a professorial fellow in sociology at Nuffield College, University of Oxford.
+Colin Mills is an assistant professor in sociology at Nuffield College, University of Oxford.
 Mills has research interests in social inequality, social mobility, social demography, historical social mobility, and social measurement.
 He was editor in chief of the British Journal of Sociology from 2007 to 2008.
 Mills had previously served as associate editor of the journal for seven years until 2003, when Stephen Hill was chief editor.